- HCM310 - Healthcare Services and the Consumer

 - HCM385 - Healthcare Finance and Economics

 An analysis of the economics and fiscal issues in healthcare organizations.
 Students will explore issues that impact access and delivery of healthcare and the impact on the population's health, and the fiscal nature of healthcare organizations.
 Supply and demand for healthcare services from the perspective of consumers, producers, and insurers will be discussed.
-Financial analysis involving the unique financial structures of the healthcare industry will be explored and applied to reimbursement, working capital, financial statements, and the monetary control of the healthcare industry with a special focus on how private and governmental payers form the foundation of health care finance.
-Prerequisites: ACCT 220, ECON 240.
-Restricted to School of Health Sciences major/minor.
+Financial analysis involving the unique financial structures of the healthcare industry will be explored and applied to reimbursement, working capital, financial statements, and the monetary control of the healthcare industry with a special focus on how private and governmental payers form the foundation of healthcare finance.
+Prerequisites: MATH 101 and HCM 302, both with a grade of C or higher.
+Restricted to HCM major/minor.

 Credit Hours: 3

-Principles of law and the U.S. legal system are applied, in part, through case study and an exploration of current events, in the areas of health care management.
+Principles of law and the U.S. legal system are applied, in part, through case study and an exploration of current events, in the areas of healthcare management.
 Legal issues include malpractice, contracts, corporate liability, professional liability, patient rights, and the legal aspects of managed care.
-Restricted to Health Sciences majors/minors.
+Prerequisite: HCM 302, ENGL 101 both with a grade of C or higher.
+Restricted to HCM major/minor.

 Credit Hours: 3